konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 * **Environment Setup.**

  &emsp; &emsp; You can use default project ("My First Project") or create a new Google Cloud project on the project selector page.
 Through the project, you can have access to all the resources of Google Cloud Platform.
-Create a Project with the name 'IoT-heartrate’, The project ID is unique name across the Google Cloud.
+Create a Project with the name 'iot432iotheartrate’, The project ID is unique name across the Google Cloud.

 * **Enable APIs.**